Geometrization of the local Langlands correspondence: Local charts

-The latter is still cohomologically smooth, although $\underline{E}\times \mathbb D$ is not --- the quotient by $\underline{E^\times}$ gets rid of the disconnected nature of the space.
+That open subspace is still cohomologically smooth, although $\underline{E}\times \Spd k\powerseries{t^{1/p^\infty}}$ is not --- the quotient by $\underline{E^\times}$ gets rid of the disconnected nature of the space.
 In this case, and in fact in complete generality for all $b\in B(\mathrm{GL}_n)$, one can actually check cohomological smoothness of $\pi_b$ by hand.
 To handle the general case, we had to prove the Jacobian criterion, Theorem~\ref{thm:jacobiancriterion}. \end{example}

 Coming back to the general case, we can in fact construct all $\mathcal M_b$ together, as follows.

 \begin{definition} The v-stack $\mathcal M$ is the moduli stack taking $S\in \Perf_k$ to the groupoid of $G$-bundles $\mathcal E$ on $X_S$ together with an increasing separated and exhaustive $\mathbb Q$-filtration $(\rho_\ast \mathcal E)^{\leq \lambda}\subset \rho_\ast \mathcal E$ (ranging over algebraic representations $\rho: G\to \GL_n$, and compatible with exact sequences and tensor products) on the corresponding fibre functor such that (letting $(\rho_\ast\mathcal E)^{<\lambda}=\bigcup_{\lambda'<\lambda} (\rho_\ast \mathcal E)^{\leq \lambda'}$) the quotient